kai-morich/lms-esp32-pybricks-info/FAQ.md

 ## Thonny

 Start simple with [Thonny](https://thonny.org/).
 Thonny typically edits files directly on the device, so you have no local copy.
+To have a local copy, git integration, ... use VS Code with a MicroPython aware extension.

-## VS Code + Pymakr
+## VS Code + Pymakr extension

-To have a local copy, git integration, ... use VS Code with _Pymakr Preview_ extension.
-The extension is not updated since late 2022, but works most of the time.
+The  _Pymakr Preview_ extension is not updated since late 2022, but works most of the time.
 Sometimes gets stuck during file transfer and only solution I found so far is restarting VS code with <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> 'Reload Window' command.
 Usage is a bit obscure, after configured you basically need these 3 underlined buttons in the Explorer tree that are only shown when hovering over the line.\
 ![](docs/pymakr.png)

+## VS Code + MicroPython-Workbench extension

+Under evaluation.

+## VS Code Syntax Highlighting

 For syntax highlighting add the micropython-esp32-stubs to your `typings` folder as described [here](https://micropython-stubs.readthedocs.io/en/main/) and add this folder to `py_ignore` in your `pymakr.conf` file.